jerryong89/jerryong89/README.md

 Hi, i'm Jerry.
-I like making all kinds of things.
+I like building and fixing all kinds of things.
 Currently learning how to make things with code.
-Anything where I can tinker in where I thrive.
+Anything where I can tinker is where I thrive.

+💬 Ask me about what i'm currently working on right now.

 <!--
 **jerryong89/jerryong89** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.